Reference · 9 min

 How to choose

-If side effects are intolerable on one, switching family members often helps — they’re different molecules with different receptor binding profiles.
-Your gut may simply prefer one over another.
+If side effects are intolerable on one, switching often helps — they’re different molecules with different receptor binding profiles.
+Your gut may simply respond better to one than another.

 Caveats that matter